 Principal Risk Risk Description Mitigation Potential for a significant impact on both new credit hire business and cash collections from the legal services team.
+Continued delays and adjournments in the court system have led, in part, to the operating cash outflows of the Group in 2021.
 As with many businesses, the Group has faced uncertainty in trading as a result of the impact of the COVID-19 pandemic from both a credit hire and legal services perspective, the latter of which may well impact cash collections and headroom.
 In the ordinary course of business, the Group monitors the level of new business taken on and the quantum of cash receipts from at fault insurers on a daily basis and as such the Board has been able to manage the financial impact on the Group from both a credit hire and legal services perspective.
-Whilst the Group saw a sharp fall in new business activity within the credit hire initially, post first lockdown, levels subsequently increased to a level not significantly less than those seen pre-lockdown.
-Within the legal services team, the Group has seen a general reduction in cash receipts against our initial forecast, as we, the defendant law firms, at fault insurers and the courts continue to work with COVID-19 adaptations and restrictions in place.
-Changes to working practices such as home working and remote court hearings inevitably impact efficiencies from all sides.
-The business has taken appropriate steps to keep our staff safe in an office environment, and the necessary COVID-19 adaptations have become a new way of working which over time has resulted in a continual improvement in case settlements and cash collections.
+Whilst the Group saw a sharp fall in new business activity within credit hire initially, post first lockdown, levels subsequently increased to a level not significantly less than those seen pre-lockdown.
+Within the legal services team, the Group has seen a general reduction in cash receipts against our initial forecast, as we, the defendant law firms, at fault insurers and the courts continue to work with COVID adaptations and restrictions in place.
+Changes to working practices such as home working and remote court hearings inevitably impacts efficiencies from all sides.
+The business has taken appropriate steps to keep our staff safe in an office environment, and the necessary COVID adaptations have become a new way of working, which over time has resulted in a continual improvement in case settlements and cash collections.